INSIDE: 10 Epic Reasons to Visit Sunshine City Tokyo Shopping Mall with kids.

 The Sunshine City complex consists of 5 buildings:

 Put this shopping mall on your Japan Travel list if you want to shop where the locals shop, and find wonderful Tokyo souvenir ideas.

 Address for Sunshine City Ikebukuro: 3−1−3 Higashiikebukuro, Toshima-ku Tokyo 170-0013

 - Restaurants 11am to 10pm

-- 3 minutes on foot from Higashi-Ikebukuro Station (Tokyo Metro Yurakucho Line)
+- 3 minutes walk from Higashi-Ikebukuro Station (Tokyo Metro Yurakucho Line).

 - Walk toward exit 6.7, and a sign should direct you to the “Underground Passage” to Sunshine City.

 - 8 minutes walk from Ikebukuro Station (JR, Tokyo Metro, Seibu Line, Tobu Line).

 - Go to exit 35 of Ikebukuro Station.